torbsd/torbsd.github.io/support-us.md

 * commenced producing a series of [quick and simple reports](dirty-stats.html) highlighting diversity weaknesses in the Tor network

 But __TDP__ wants to do more.
-Each and every one of our accomplishments are only first steps in a longer set of goals.
+Each and every one of our accomplishments is only a first step in a larger set of goals.

-* we want to release a maintained Tor Browser for OpenBSD for the stable branch, reliable in daily usage, easily forkable to other POSIX-compliant operating systems
+* we want to release a maintained Tor Browser for OpenBSD's stable branch, reliable in daily usage, easily forkable to other POSIX-compliant operating systems

 * we want to push some of our code changes upstream into the Tor Project and even Mozilla